 Let $f:(\R^2,0)\to(\R^3,0)$ be a map-germ.
 We call $f$ a {\it frontal\/} if there exists a map $\nu:(\R^2,0)\to S^2$ satisfying $\inner{df(X)}{\nu}=0$ for any $X\in T_p\R^2$ and $p\in(\R^2,0)$, where $S^2$ stands for the unit sphere in $\R^3$.
 We call $\nu$ a unit normal vector field of $f$.
 A frontal is called a {\it front\/} if $(f,\nu)$ is an immersion.
 Let $f:(\R^2,0)\to(\R^3,0)$ be a frontal, and $\nu$ a unit normal vector field of $f$.
 We set

-by taking a coordinate system $(u,v)$, and $f_u=\partial f/\partial u$, $f_v=\partial f/\partial v$.
+by taking a coordinate system $(u,v)$, with $f_u=\partial f/\partial u$, $f_v=\partial f/\partial v$.
 We call $\lambda$ a {\it signed area density function}.
 By the definition, $S(f)=\lambda^{-1}(0)$, where $S(f)$ is the set of singularities of $f$.
-A singular point $p$ of $f$ is {\it non-degenerate\/} if $d\lambda(p)\ne0$.
+A singular point $p$ of $f$ is {said to be} {\it non-degenerate\/} if $d\lambda(p)\ne0$.
 If $p$ is a non-degenerate singular point, then $S(f)$ near $p$ is a regular curve.
 Let $p$ be a singular point satisfying $\rank df_p=1$, then there exists a non-vanishing vector field $\eta$ on a neighborhood $U$ of $p$ such that $\langle \eta_q\rangle _{\R}=\ker df_q$ for $q\in S(f)\cap U$.
 We call $\eta$ a {\it null vector field\/}.
-We note that the notion of non-degeneracy and null vector field are introduced in \cite{KRSUY}.
+We note that the notions of non-degeneracy and null vector field are introduced in \cite{KRSUY}.
 We remark that a non-degenerate singular point satisfies $\rank df_p=1$.
-A non-degenerate singular point $p$ of $f$ is called the {\it first kind\/} (respectively, {\it second kind\/}) if $\eta_p$ is transverse to $S(f)$ at $p$ (respectively, $\eta_p$ is tangent to $S(f)$ at $p$).
-It is well-known that a singular point of the first kind on a front is cuspidal edge (\cite[Proposition 1.3]{KRSUY}, see also \cite[Corollary 2.5]{SUYcamb}).
+A non-degenerate singular point $p$ of $f$ is called {\it first kind\/} (respectively, {\it second kind\/}) if $\eta_p$ is transverse to $S(f)$ at $p$ (respectively, $\eta_p$ is tangent to $S(f)$ at $p$).
+It is well-known that a singular point of the first kind on a front is a cuspidal edge (\cite[Proposition 1.3]{KRSUY}, see also \cite[Corollary 2.5]{SUYcamb}).